Live in Nevada Updated May 2026

 South Point Sportsbook Independent operator No welcome bonus $10

-Boyd Sports / B Connected Boyd Rewards Welcome offer $10
+Boyd Sports Boyd Rewards Welcome offer $10

 Wynn Sportsbook Wynn Rewards No traditional bonus $10